geoffroyrenaud/lambda-autostop-ec2/README.md

 ### Terraform

 This examples shows how to deploy this lambda function using Terraform.
-To run, configure your AWS provider as described in https://www.terraform.io/docs/providers/aws/index.html Running the deployment example
+To run, you need to configure :
+- Edit terraform/main.tf wuth your AWS provider parameters as described in https://www.terraform.io/docs/providers/aws/index.html
+- Edit terraform/variables.tf for schedule CloudWatch Event
+- Running the deployment example :
-Run `terraform init && terraform apply` to see it work.
+  - Run `terraform init && terraform apply` to see it work.
+Destroy Environnement :
+- To remove the stack: `terraform destroy`

 ### Cloudformation

+TODO

 ### AWS Serverless Application Model (SAM)

+TODO

 ### Serverless

+TODO